What is this indicator?

 How are we doing?

 Over the years, the City of Santa Monica has been a leader in zero waste and held a high diversion rate.
-The City adopted a Zero Waste Strategic Plan (ZWP) in 2014 setting a course to reach the goal of Zero Waste (95% waste diversion) by 2030.
+The City adopted a Zero Waste Strategic Plan Update (ZWP) in 2019 setting a course to reach the waste generation goal of 1.1 pounds per capita by 2030.

-While the City has reduce its overall disposal since the adoption of the 2014 ZWP, it appears that the City is not on track to meet the milestone of 3.6 pounds per person per day target by 2020.
-The City has not yet implemented many of its zero waste strategies that were proposed in the 2014 ZWP.
+While the City has reduced its overall disposal since the adoption of the 2014 ZWP, the City has not yet implemented many of its zero waste strategies that were proposed in the 2014 ZWP.
 A dramatic decrease in disposal is required in order to meet the 1.1 pounds per person per day target by 2030.